systemli/ticker/README.md

 ## Installation

-To install a production version of ticker on your server see [INSTALLATION.MD](docs/INSTALLATION.MD).
+A quick install guide to launch just the ticker API / storage [INSTALLATION.MD](docs/INSTALLATION.MD).

-To install a production version of ticker, including frontend and admin see [INSTALL_ALL.MD](docs/INSTALL_ALL.MD)
+A quick install guide to install the whole deal (frontend, admin & API/storage) [INSTALL_ALL.MD](docs/INSTALL_ALL.MD)

 ## First run
   * make sure you have pulled git submodules